Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Method

-For DM, the forward transition probability $p({\bf{x}}_t \mid {\bf{x}}_0)$ is known, as shown in (\ref{forward-process}) in the case of DDPM.
-However, the reverse transition probability $ p({\bf{x}}_0 \mid {\bf{x}}_t )$ is difficult to obtain.
-To tackle this difficulty, we introduce a simple approximation under the following assumption: \begin{assumption} (uninformative prior) The prior $p({\bf{x}}_0)$ (\ref{eq:pdf_condition_x}) is \textit{uninformative} so that $p({\bf{x}}_0 \mid {\bf{x}}_t ) \propto p({\bf{x}}_t \mid {\bf{x}}_0)$. \end{assumption} Note that while the uninformative prior assumption appears crude at first sight, it is asymptotically accurate when the perturbed noise in ${\bf{x}}_t$ becomes negligible, which is the case in early phases of the forward diffusion process, i.e., $t$ is small.
-A verification of this on a toy example is shown in Appendix \ref{appendix:uninformative-prior}.
-Under Assumption \ref{uninformative-assumption}, we obtain a simple yet effective approximation of $\nabla_{{\bf{x}}_t} \log{p({\bf{y}}\mid {\bf{x}}_t})$ which we call noise-perturbed \textit{pseudo-likelihood score} and denote as $\nabla_{{\bf{x}}_t} \log{{\tilde{p}}({\bf{y}}\mid {\bf{x}}_t})$, as shown in Theorem \ref{noise-likelohood-score-linear-VPSDE}. \begin{theorem} (noise-perturbed pseudo-likelihood score, DDPM) For DDPM, under Assumption \ref{uninformative-assumption}, the noise-perturbed likelihood score $\nabla_{{\bf{x}}_t} \log{p({\bf{y}}\mid {\bf{x}}_t})$ for $\bf{y} = \bf{Ax+n}$ in (\ref{linear model}) admits a closed-form
+To tackle the intractability difficulty of $\nabla_{{\bf{x}}_t} \log{p({\bf{y}}| {\bf{x}}_t})$, we introduce a simple approximation under the following assumption: \begin{assumption} (uninformative prior) The prior $p({\bf{x}}_0)$ (\ref{eq:pdf_condition_x}) is \textit{uninformative} (flat) w.r.t. ${\bf{x}}_t$ so that $p({\bf{x}}_0 | {\bf{x}}_t) \propto p({\bf{x}}_t | {\bf{x}}_0)$, where $\propto $ denotes equality up to a constant scaling. \end{assumption} Note that while the uninformative prior assumption appears crude at first sight, it is asymptotically accurate when the perturbed noise in ${\bf{x}}_t$ becomes negligible, as verified in Appendix \ref{appendix:uninformative-prior}.